DustinRepo/ChatBot/README.md

 ```
 Auto-Reconnect: Automatically reconnect to the server if you get disconnected
 Auto-Register/Login: Automatically use /register and /login with a password set in the config
+Anti-AFK: Prevent the bot from getting AFK kicked
 Greentext: Turn Greentext chat on/off for the bot
 Customizable prefix: Customize the prefix in the config.cfg file
 ```